PHYSICS 355 - Rory Coker

 Text: Modern Physics from α to Z0 by James William Rohlf.
 There are free pdf and other versions of this book in several places on the internet, and used book dealers sell it for $15 to $25, depending on condition.
 Four copies are on reserve in the PMA Library.
 Recent modern physics texts sell for up to $200, and they differ only in the last chapter when compared to books published 20 years ago.

 Background information: The physics department offers the following upper-division undergraduate physics courses, which extend and detail concepts briefly surveyed in 355--- 362K, atomic and molecular physics; 362L, nuclear and particle physics and astrophysics; 369, thermodynamics and statistical physics; 373, quantum physics.
-In this course you should begin by reading Chs.
+In this course, you should begin by reading Chs.
 1, 2 and 3 in Rohlf for historical background.
-The course lectures will begin with Ch.
+The course lectures will start with Ch.
 4 on special relativity.

 Useful Online Resources: Relativistic Dynamics